 This is almost certainly some dude trolling people with his Facebook page, and Jamie White's dumbass is taking it seriously.

-Alex is pretending that all the media is in love with this Satanic march for the New World Order, when in all likelihood the Facebook page this comes from is a parody of his own beliefs.
+Alex is pretending that all the media is in love with this satanic march for the New World Order when, in all likelihood, the Facebook page this comes from is a parody of his own beliefs.

-I would actually disagree with that because I think that we've come to a point where, you know, you see people posting things like Someone's tricking QAnon people into believing X, Y, or Z. And I think it's just not even interesting anymore as a sport or whatever.
+I would actually disagree with that because I think that we've come to a point where, you know, you see people posting things like someone's tricking QAnon people into believing X, Y, or G.

 I think that we've reached a point where you don't prove anything or it's not impressive to trick people in these extreme right-wing circles.

-In turn, Shepard's source for the article is a QAnon Twitter account and a Twitter account run by a guy who has a habit of retweeting QAnon accounts, but only ones that have cute animal videos.
+In turn, Shepard's source for the article is QAnon Twitter account and a Twitter account run by a guy who has a habit of retweeting QAnon accounts, but only ones that have cute animal videos.

 It's very weird.